 View Rates

-To offset some of the impending price increases, most employers (53%) reported that they do plan to take cost-cutting measures, a notable increase from 44% this year.
-But those efforts are meant to save the companies money, not the workers.
+To offset some of the impending price increases, most employers (53%) told Mercer that they do plan to take cost-cutting measures, a notable increase from 44% this year.
+But those efforts are meant to save the companies money, not necessarily the workers.

 “Generally, these changes involve raising deductibles and other cost-sharing provisions and result in higher out-of-pocket costs,” Mercer said in commentary shared with Money.

-2025 would be the third consecutive year of unusually high health insurance cost increases, according to the firm, following a decade of cost increases averaging around 3%.
+2025 would be the third consecutive year of unusually high health insurance cost increases following a decade of cost increases averaging around 3%.

-Again, these are just initial results, which are based on survey responses from over 1,800 U.S. employers.
-The full report will be released later this year.
+WTW surveyed 417 U.S. companies, which collectively employ over 6 million workers.
+Mercer's report is based on preliminary survey responses from over 1,800 U.S. employers.
+(A full Mercer report will be released later this year.)

 Out-of-pocket health insurance costs in 2025